-arks for the correct answer n each mark box.
+Award both marks for the correct answer by entering 1 in each mark box.

-with a correct answer can be narks even if they have an appropriate method or all, since it can be assumed a correct mental method to wer.
+• A child with a correct answer can be awarded two marks even if they have failed to record a correct method or any method at all, since it can be assumed that they used a correct mental method to reach their answer.

-ed, enter a 1 then 0 in the
+If mark awarded, enter 1 then 0 in the mark boxes.

-k may be awarded to ave failed to record the provided they have a complete and correct otracting 20 and 16 from od might be numerals, diagrams or any mixture
+One mark may be awarded to children who have failed to record the correct answer, provided they have demonstrated a complete and correct method for identifying 12 lots of five.
+(This method might be numerals, signs, words or diagrams or any mixture of these.)

-Examples of responses from question 27
+Examples of responses from question 28